thiagolaet/thiagolaet/README.md

 My name is Thiago, I'm a 21 years old Computer Science student from Rio de Janeiro - Brazil 🇧🇷 who loves to develop new ideas that can be useful for people.

- - 📚 Studying Computer Science in Universidade Federal Fluminense.
+ - 📚 Studying Computer Science at Universidade Federal Fluminense.
  - 🌱 Learning more about Angular.
  - ❤️ My passions are Music 🎵 and Games 🎮.